How to Make Your Bedroom the Healthiest Room

 Your bedding and bed linen should be hypoallergenic, or else what good is a hypoallergenic mattress?
 Hypoallergenic bedding uses materials that resist mould and dust mites, and they make a big difference in sleep quality.

-Silk, bamboo, tencel, and cotton are the most popular hypoallergenic materials, anti-allergy bedding works by reducing or eliminating allergens from your duvet, pillows, mattress and more, helping to lessen the symptoms associated with night-time allergies.
+Silk, bamboo, Tencel, and cotton are the most popular hypoallergenic materials.
+Anti-allergy bedding works by reducing or eliminating allergens from your duvet, pillows, mattress, and more, helping lessen the symptoms of night-time allergies.

 3. Purify the air

-If your bedroom suffers from damp or gets unseasonably humid, a dehumidifier will suck moisture out of the air to make it more comfortable.
+If your bedroom suffers from dampness or gets unseasonably humid, a dehumidifier will suck moisture out of the air to make it more comfortable.

-Dehumidifiers are best in basement bedrooms and other areas where humidity causes issues like rot and mould.
-You can use one in your bedroom to make the air dryer, and you’ll only need a small one if your room is less than 10m2.
+Dehumidifiers are best in basement bedrooms and other areas where humidity causes rot and mould.
+You can use one in your bedroom to make the air dryer; you’ll only need a small one if your room is less than 10m2.

-Best of all, you can get dehumidifiers with a HEPA filter and an activated carbon filter.
+Best of all, you can get dehumidifiers with HEPA and activated carbon filters.
 Check out the electriQ 10L Desiccant for rooms up to 55m2.